aaronchu/heroku-review-envs/heroku-addon-create/README.md

 * `HEROKU_API_TOKEN` - **Required.** Token for communication with Heroku API.
   * This should be bound to a service or role user on your Heroku Team.
-  * This user must have view access to an existing app in each pipeline used here.
+  * This user must have view access to the originating app in your Review Environment.

 ## Arguments